stackhpc/ansible-slurm-appliance/docs/networks.md

-# Networks
+# Networking

 The default OpenTofu configurations in the appliance do not provision networks, subnets or associated infrastructure such as routers.
 The requirements are that:
 1. At least one network exists.
-2. At least one network spans all nodes, referred to as the "access network".
+2. The first network defined spans all nodes, referred to as the "access network".
 3. Only one subnet per network is attached to nodes.
 4. At least one network on each node provides outbound internet access (either directly, or via a proxy).

 Futhermore, it is recommended that the deploy host has an interface on the access network.
 While it is possible to e.g. use a floating IP on a login node